The safety and well-being of our visitors, volunteers and staff is our highest priority during the COVID-19 pandemic.

-The safety and well-being of our visitors, volunteers and staff is our highest priority during the COVID-19 pandemic.

-The Little Sprouts Kitchen Garden Learning Program at Adelaide Botanic Garden has been announced for 2020!
+We hope to recommence the Little Sprouts Kitchen Garden Learning Program at Adelaide Botanic Garden from Term 3 2020.

 Lessons are available for classes of children from Early Years (minimum 4 years of age) to Year 7 and will be held on Tuesdays, Wednesdays and Thursdays.

 The Kitchen Garden Learning Program is aligned to relevant curriculum (Early Years Learning Framework and Australian Curriculum).
 The program will be a hands-on, inquiry-based and sensory experience for all involved!